Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Preliminaries

-A \emph{temporal graph} is a graph whose vertex set is fixed while its edge set changes over time.
+A \bfit{temporal graph} is a graph whose vertex set is fixed while its edge set changes over time.
 Given a classical graph $G=(V,E)$, we can obtain a temporal graph $\mathcal{G}$ by assigning a set of time-labels to its edges such that $\mathcal{G}=(G,\lambda)$ with $\lambda:E\rightarrow 2^{\mathds{N}}$.
 These time-labels indicate the discrete time steps in which a given edge is active.
-We say $G$ is the \emph{underlying graph} of $\mathcal{G}=(G,\lambda)$.
-A \emph{temporal subgraph} $(G',\lambda')$ of a temporal graph $(G,\lambda)$ is a temporal graph such that $G'=(V',E')$ is a subgraph of $G$ and $\lambda'(e) \subseteq \lambda(e)$ for every $e \in E'$.
-A temporal graph is \emph{simple} if $\lambda: E\rightarrow \mathds{N}$, that is, every edge has a single presence time.
-As we will mostly reference simple temporal graphs, we will refer to them as temporal graphs and when considering temporal graphs admitting multiple time-labels per edge, we will explicitly call them \emph{multilabel} temporal graphs.
-From \cite{casteigts2024simple}, a multilabel temporal graph $\mathcal{G}$ is \textit{proper} if $\lambda(e) \cap \lambda(e') = \emptyset$ whenever $e$ and $e'$ are incident to a common vertex.
-We say that a temporal graph is \emph{monolabel} if all of its arcs share the same time-label set.
-In the temporal scenario, a classic graph might be referred to as \emph{static graph}.
+We say $G$ is the \bfit{underlying graph} of $\mathcal{G}=(G,\lambda)$.
+A \bfit{temporal subgraph} $(G',\lambda')$ of a temporal graph $(G,\lambda)$ is a temporal graph such that $G'=(V',E')$ is a subgraph of $G$ and $\lambda'(e) \subseteq \lambda(e)$ for every $e \in E'$.
+A temporal graph is \bfit{simple} if $\lambda: E\rightarrow \mathds{N}$, that is, every edge has a single presence time.
+As we will mostly reference simple temporal graphs, we will refer to them as temporal graphs and when considering temporal graphs admitting multiple time-labels per edge, we will explicitly call them \bfit{multilabel} temporal graphs.
+We say that a temporal graph is \bfit{monolabel} if all of its edges share the same single time-label.
+In the temporal scenario, a classic graph might be referred to as a \bfit{static graph}.
+We say two temporal graphs $\mathcal{G}=(G,\lambda_{G})$ and $\mathcal{H}=(H,\lambda_{H})$ are \bfit{isomorphic} if there exists a bijection $\phi$ between their vertex sets such that any two vertices $u,v$ are adjacent in $G$ if and only if $\phi(u), \phi(v)$ are adjacent in $H$ and if $uv $ is an edge then $\lambda_G(uv) = \lambda_H(\phi(u)\phi(v))$.